Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Introduction

 \textbf{Disclaimer:} In line with~\cite{binoisSurveyHighdimensionalGaussian2021} we refer to the setting with dimension 60 as \textit{high-dimensional}, even if BO-approaches for problems with several thousands of variables have been studied~\cite{wang_bayesian_2016}.

 \textbf{Our contribution: } In this article we present the results of a benchmarking study that follows the standardized, well-established guidelines for unbiased performance comparison in numerical black-box optimization.
-With the goal to obtain a first overview over which high-dimensional BO (HDBO) approaches to favor for which problem characteristics, we benchmark five BO variants that are specifically designed for high-dimensional, low-budget optimization problems.
-We also include in our comparison two standard solvers, vanilla BO~\cite{scikit-learn} and the Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{hansen2001completely}.
-To obtain interpretable results, we focus on the 24 functions of (noiseless) the Black-Box Optimization Benchmarking (BBOB) suite from the COCO environment~\cite{hansen2021coco} and compare algorithm performance for what we consider small evaluation budgets; motivated by our target applications in structural mechanics, we set the budget to $10D+50$.
+With the goal to obtain a first overview over which high-dimensional BO (HDBO) approaches to favor for which problem characteristics, we benchmark BO variants that are specifically designed for high-dimensional, low-budget optimization problems.
+We also include in our comparison three standard baselines: vanilla BO~\cite{head2017scikit}, the Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{hansen2001completely}, and random search~\cite{harris2020array}.
+To obtain interpretable results, we focus on the 24 (noiseless) functions of the Black-Box Optimization Benchmarking (BBOB) suite from the COCO environment~\cite{hansen2021coco} and compare algorithm performance, in terms of both convergence speed and CPU time, for what we consider small evaluation budgets; motivated by our target applications, we set the budget to $10D+50$.
+It is important to note that our study aims to fairly compare diverse HDBO algorithms by reporting metrics like model fitting time and acquisition function optimization time, utilizing open-source benchmark functions.
+This provides a leveled ground for algorithm performance analysis and for understanding how it is influenced by the inner mechanisms of algorithm classes.
 Key findings from our experiments are that (1) Vanilla BO performs better than CMA-ES for small dimensions and low budget, (2) many of the algorithms that aim to scale BO to high-dimensional spaces outperform vanilla BO and CMA-ES, with the convergence gap widening as the dimension increases, and (3) among the compared algorithms, the BO variant using trust regions performs particularly well on a large number of function, dimension, and budget combinations.

 \textbf{Reproducibility:} Our code for reproducing the experiments is available on GitHub, in the public repository \verb|IOH-HDBO-Comparison|.\footnote{~\url{https://github.com/MariaLauraSantoni/IOH-Profiler-HDBO-Comparison}} The project data is also available for interactive analysis and visualization on the IOHanalyzer platform~\cite{IOHprofiler} as `HDBO' dataset.
-Code and full data obtained in the experiments are stored in Zenodo under the name of \verb|Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB|.\footnote{~\url{https://doi.org/10.5281/zenodo.8099721}}.